ShanCao18/E2-Capsnet/README.md

 # E2-Capsnet
-E2-Capsule Neural Networks for Facial Expression Recognition Using AU-Aware
+E2-Capsule Neural Networks for Facial Expression Recognition Using AU-Aware Attention

 by Shan Cao, Yuqian Yao and Gaoyun An